manas-04/spring-boot-backend-api/README.md

 <div>
 <h1>Spring Boot Weather API Integration</h1>
-    <p>This project utilizes Spring Boot to create a server that integrates with the Weather API from Rapid API and OpenWeatherMap API.
-It exposes RESTful APIs to retrieve weather forecast data for any city.</p>
+    <p>This project utilizes Spring Boot to create a server that integrates the <a href="https://openweathermap.org/api">OpenWeatherMap API</a>.
+It exposes RESTful APIs to retrieve weather forecast and summary data for any city.</p>
+    <h2>Requirements - </h2>
+    <p>Implement header-based authentication for accessing two weather forecast APIs to retrieve weather forecast summary and hourly details for any city.</p>
     <h2>API Endpoints</h2>
     <ul>
         <li><strong>API 1:</strong> Get the Weather forecast summary of any city.</li>